 14. Follow-Up Services: Describe how you will provide follow-up services to all youth during the twelve (12) month follow-up period.
-See OD #14-18Rev.
-B.
+See OD # 14-18.

-Understanding that overall long-term customer success is enhanced by closely tracked follow-up services, the ACAs follow up with each youth for a period of 90 days after their file is closed (OD 15-18, CalJOBS post closure process, per; OD 14-18).
+Understanding that overall long-term customer success is enhanced by closely tracked follow-up services, the ACAs follow up with each youth for a period of 90 days after their file is closed.
 Staff will then continue to perform follow-up services for up to 12 months after date of closure (following up during each of the first, second, third and fourth quarters).
 Consistent contact with each participant is an essential part of successful monitoring once a youth has exited the program.
 Staff perform follow-up calls more than is required as regular ongoing contact allows them to remain informed of any changes that may have taken place.